onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 A product worth dying for
 the most consequences for your life

-The next OpenAI will be open collective intelligence
+The next OpenAI will be open collective intelligence OpenCI - Open by Design, Forever - open not by decree but by necessity

 Thumbnail: ants / network